kurianbenoy/kurianbenoy-website/_posts/2021-08-07-get_image_files.md

     return res
 {% endhighlight %}

 `fs`, the list of files returned.
-We are not passing files which are starting with `.` like `.gitignore or env` as it's not usually very useful for our dataset to get as files.
-Also it's not returning file extensions passed or `f'.{f.split(".")[-1].lower()}'` in extensions.
+We are not passing files that are starting with `.` like `.gitignore or .env` as it's not usually very useful for our dataset to get as files.
+Also, it's not returning file extensions passed or `f'.{f.split(".")[-1].lower()}'` in extensions.

-res on passing `p/f` for the list of files will become a list of paths.
+res on passing `p/f` for the list of files will become a list of paths as shown in the below result.
+Transforming from a list of file names, we are transforming it to a list of Pathlib module Path, pointing to various filenames.

 ```
 >> get_files(Path('.'))